harshkanth/Becdeg-docs/docs/aboutme.md

 - Cloud infrastructure
 - Edtech and consumer applications

----

-## My Approach
+## My approach

 Every document, guide, or help article I create follows four key principles:

-- **Clarity**—Language that’s accessible and user-centered
+- **Clarity:** Language that’s accessible and user-centered
-- **Structure**—Organized with reusability and scalability in mind
+- **Structure:** Organized with reusability and scalability in mind
-- **Empathy**—Designed to solve real user and developer pain points
+- **Empathy:** Designed to solve real user and developer pain points
-- **Maintainability**—Easy to evolve as the product grows
+- **Maintainability:** Easy to evolve as the product grows

-Whether I am building from scratch or auditing legacy documentation, I focus on writing that works—for your users, your product, and your business.
+Whether I am building from scratch or auditing legacy documentation, I focus on writing that works for your users, your product, and your business.

----

-## Let's Connect
+## Let's connect

 Looking to build better documentation?
 Need a system that scales?
 Or want someone who can plug into your team and **own the documentation** from strategy to delivery?